janetjotw/hugo-project-revised/content/_index.md

     Default region name [yes]: us-east-1
     Default output format [None]:

-5. The set up is ready.
+5. The setup is ready.
 Refer to the *API Reference* for AWS RDS to run a Python SDK to create and stop the MySQL database.

 ## References